cat's eye chrysoberyl - Sri Lankacat's eye chrysoberyl - Sri Lanka

 Consult a professional gemological laboratory to distinguish synthetic from natural chrysoberyls.

-Non-chatoyant chrysoberyls usually receive no enhancements.
+Non-chatoyant chrysoberyls usually receive no treatments or enhancements.
 Rarely, cat's eyes receive dye, oil, or radiation treatments to enhance their colors.

 • Australia (Anakie, Queensland): yellow-green chrysoberyl.